Program Guidelines - Projects FY19

 An exception can be made for projects taking place during June 2019.

 Back to Top

-An applicant may request reconsideration of an MCC decision if the applicant can demonstrate that the MCC did not follow published guidelines and procedures.
+An applicant may request reconsideration of an Mass Cultural Council decision if the applicant can demonstrate that the Mass Cultural Council did not follow published guidelines and procedures.
 Dissatisfaction with the denial of an award does not constitute grounds for reconsideration.
-A written request must be sent to the MCC's Executive Director within 30 days of the date of notification of the decision.
-Such requests will be reviewed by the MCC Grants Committee and the Board.
+A written request must be sent to the Mass Cultural Council's Executive Director within 30 days of the date of notification of the decision.
+Such requests will be reviewed by the Mass Cultural Council Grants Committee and the Council.

 The Cultural Investment Portfolio staff is available as a resource to answer questions about eligibility, requirements, deadlines, and compliance.